Mindful Practice Guide for Musicians

 LISTEN

 Listen to your body, with your body.
-Sound waves are received through the skin and can be picked up by the other senses as well.
-Use your whole body to hear the music.
+Sound waves can be perceived with the other senses as well.
+Use your whole body to ‘hear’ the music.
 Move slowly, very slow.
 Practice Patience.
-GOOD LUCK, this one is tricky.
+GOOD LUCK!

 Rhythm